5 Questions You Should Be Asking in Board Exit Interviews

 3. What would have made the experience better?

-This critical question will help you asses and improve your onboarding and governance.
+This critical question will help you assess and improve your onboarding and governance.
 Sometimes, several leaders will identify the same issue, enabling you to adjust your operations accordingly to ensure the best possible experience for others.
 If the issue identified cannot be changed, take the time to educate the leader about why the process or procedure is the way it is.
 Without context, the leader may regard that issue as simply an overlooked problem.
 Often, the answer to this question is a universal problem that is beyond your reach, such as the common sentiment from leaders that it took them a long time to feel comfortable in the role.
 Hearing that others expressed similar concerns might help them contextualize—and feel more positively toward—the early stages of their term.

 4. What are the three most important lessons you learned from this experience?

 Every leader learns something during their term, whether it’s a lesson about conflict resolution, operations for nonprofit organizations, or how to connect with others—but they might not realize what they’ve learned until you specifically ask.